 First Power Up

-I highly recommend you follow Paul Ruby Amplifiers Amp First Power Up procedure when adding power to your newly built amp for the first time.
+I highly recommend you follow the Amp Startup Procedure when adding power to your newly built amp for the first time.
 Following his procedure will minimize damage from a build error.
 Before applying power I measured each resistor with a multi-meter and compared it to the layout diagram to make sure I didn't mix any of them up.
 I then followed Paul Ruby's first power up guidance and with the Standby switch in standby I measured 345v AC on each power transformer output (red) wire with 690v AC between the two wires.
 This is 5% higher than the 660v the PT is rated at but not really a problem.

 Always unplug your amp before working on it because the fuse and power switch terminals are always hot.
 Also keep in mind the amp's big filter capacitors will hold their full 400+ volt charge when no power or preamp tubes are installed.
 If you have to work on your amp after you power it up you will need to manually bleed down the capacitors.
 Once the preamp and power tubes are in they will use the capacitor power and bleed them down.
 But you should always use your volt meter to verify the caps are near 0 volts before putting a hand inside the amp chassis.